Chimehoma2000/Olympic-Games-SQL-/README.md

 Participants by Gender:
 Total

-Countries Participation Over Time: Queries analyze how many distinct Olympic Games each country has participated in.
+* 2016 saw the highest number of countries participating in olympics (207), while 1896 saw the lowest (12).

+* Aeronautics was the least played sports in the olympics as it was played only once

 ## Athlete & Medal Insights

-Top 5 succesful coutries in the olympics:
+* Top 5 succesful coutries in the olympics:

  USA Winning  8436 Medals
 Russia Winning 5510 Medals